goldfinch-eng/community-docs/protocol-mechanics/staking.md

 GFI rewards for staking Curve LP positions come from the existing distribution parameters of the Senior Pool Liquidity Mining program, including being subject to the same unlock schedule as well.

+Participants can deposit their unstaked FIDU or USDC into the Curve FIDU-USDC liquidity pool by visiting the [Stake](https://app.goldfinch.finance/stake) tab on the Goldfinch protocol platform, and selecting either Deposit FIDU or Deposit USDC under LP on Curve.
+In the same interface, a participant can select the check box to simultaneously stake their resulting Curve LP positions on the Goldfinch platform in order to receive GFI rewards for their participation.

+In addition, those participating in Senior Pool Liquidity Mining by staking FIDU on Goldfinch can also deposit their staked FIDU into the Curve FIDU-USDC liquidity pool via the Goldfinch protocol platform, to earn additional LP rewards without needing to unstake from Goldfinch.
+Participants can migrate their staked FIDU to deposit into the Curve FIDU-USDC pool by visiting the [Stake](https://app.goldfinch.finance/stake) tab in the platform, and selecting FIDU, then Migrate, under Stake on Goldfinch.

 ### Current Parameters